Kabir-Narula/Expense_manager/README.md

 The backend will run on Node.js and will use an Express.js network to process HTTP requests.
 All of the users data will be stored in MongoDB Atlas.

 ### Frontend
-The Frontend will be made using Reat-Bootstrap.
+The Frontend will be made using React-Bootstrap.

 ### Developing tools.
 The website will be developed using Visual Studio Code with a number of npm installations.
 We will use Postman and THunder Client to test HTTP requests.